KoBeWi/Metroidvania-System/README.md

 - Center Texture: The most important texture.
 It draws as a base of your cells, but also defines their size and shape.
 The texture should be grayscale (preferrably white), because it will be modulated.
 - Empty Space Texture: Optional.
 Texture that draws in empty or undiscovered coordinates when drawing cells.
 Also drawn in Map Editor.
 - Player Location Scene: Optional.
 The scene instantiated when using `add_player_location()` method.
 The root must be Node2D-derived.
 If not provided, drawing player location using MetSys methods is not possible.
-- Show Exact Player Location: If enabled, the player location scene will be drawn at the exact position in cell (player position is remapped to relative position inside cell).
+- Show Exact Player Location: If enabled, the player location scene will be drawn at the exact position in the cell (player position is remapped to relative position inside a cell).
 If disabled, the player location is always drawn in the center of the cell.
 - Mapped Display: Defines how mapped rooms are displayed.
 	- Center - If disabled, center texture will not be drawn.
 	- Outline - If disabled, room walls will not be drawn.